nayak16/ChromeCastApp/README.md

 # HelloText-Chrome

-This Google Cast demo application shows how to send messages from an Chrome desktop browser to a receiver using a custom namespace.
+Ths Google Cast demo application shows how to send messages from an Chrome desktop browser to a receiver using a custom namespace.

 ## Dependencies
 * Chrome browser.